wasiahmad/wasiahmad.github.io/_pages/about.md

 ---

 <p align="justify">
-I am a senior research scientist in the Applied Research on AI Applications team at NVIDIA.
-We work on foundation models with a focus on code generation, mathematical reasoning, long-context understanding, and model robustness.
-Before NVIDIA, I was at AWS AI Labs, working on code generation for <a href="https://aws.amazon.com/q/developer/">Amazon Q Developer</a>.
+I’m a Senior Research Scientist on the Post-Training Applied Research team at NVIDIA, where I focus on supervised fine-tuning of large language models (LLMs), with an emphasis on synthetic data generation.
+Before NVIDIA, I worked at AWS AI Labs, where I focused on code generation for <a href="https://aws.amazon.com/q/developer/">Amazon Q Developer</a>.
 </p>

 <p align="justify">